papis/papis/doc/source/default-settings.rst

     * ``"python"``: based on :class:`papis.format.PythonFormatter`.
     * ``"jinja2"``: based on :class:`papis.format.Jinja2Formatter`.

-    Note that the default values of many of the papis configuration settings are based on the Python formatter.
+    Note that the default values of many of the Papis configuration settings are based on the Python formatter.
 These will need to all be specified explicitly if another formatter is chosen.